tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_yaml.md

 Earlier in the course, we looked at various JSON structures involving objects and arrays.
 Here let's look at the equivalent YAML syntax for each of these same JSON objects.

+{: .tip}
-{% include tip.html content="You can use [Unserialize.me](http://www.unserialize.me/) to make the conversion from JSON to YAML or YAML to JSON." %}
+You can use [Unserialize.me](http://www.unserialize.me/) to make the conversion from JSON to YAML or YAML to JSON.

 Here are some key-value pairs in JSON: